NVlabs/DG-Net/README.md

 ### Testing

 #### Download the trained model
-We provide our [trained model](https://drive.google.com/open?id=1lL18FZX1uZMWKzaZOuPe3IuAdfUYyJKH).
+We provide our trained model.
+You may download it from [GoogleDrive](https://drive.google.com/open?id=1lL18FZX1uZMWKzaZOuPe3IuAdfUYyJKH) or ([BaiduDisk](https://pan.baidu.com/s/1503831XfW0y4g3PHir91yw) password: rqvf).
 You may download and move it to the `outputs`.
 ```
 ├── outputs/
 │   ├── E0.5new_reid0.5_w30000